Note! These are notes from dance classes prior to 2004. They are archived here for occasional reference.

 Q. RF feet together

-S. Forgot whether I just pause here, or go right
+S. Forgot whether I just pause here, or go right into promenade.

 Q LF forward, don't commit weight, CBMP left